-Pre-winter snowstorm continues to batter central Midwest
+Snowstorm batters parts of Midwest, 100s of flights canceled

 - Homeless Samaritan tale raised $400K.
 Police say it's a lie

-In Kansas, Gov. Jeff Colyer issued a state of emergency declaration on Sunday.
-The action came as a large stretch of Interstate 70, spanning much of the state, was closed between Junction City and WaKeeney.
+In Kansas, a large stretch of Interstate 70, spanning much of the state, was closed between Junction City and WaKeeney on Sunday, and Gov. Jeff Colyer declared a state of emergency.

-Separately, a portion of Interstate 29 was shut down in Missouri, near the Iowa border.
+Separately, a portion of Interstate 29 was shut down due to heavy snow in Missouri, near the Iowa border.

 Winter storm warnings and winter weather advisories are in effect from central Missouri into eastern Michigan.